CrunchyData/postgres-operator/docs/github/installation.md

 Operator end-users are only required to install the pgo CLI client on their host and can skip the server-side installation steps.

 The Operator can also be deployed with a sample Helm chart and also a *quickstart* script.
-Those installation methods don't provide the same level of customization that the manual installation provides but are alternatives.
+Those installation methods don't provide the same level of customization that the installation provides but are alternatives.
 Crunchy also provides an Ansible playbook for Crunchy customers.

 See below for details on the Helm and quickstart installation methods.